pholser/junit-quickcheck/README.md

 ### Downloading

-junit-quickcheck's framework is contained in the JAR file for the module `junit-quickcheck-core`.
+junit-quickcheck's basic machinery is contained in the JAR file for the module `junit-quickcheck-core`.
 You will want to start out also with the JAR file for the module `junit-quickcheck-generators`, which consists of generators for theory parameters of basic Java types, such as primitives, arrays, and collections.

 There is also a module `junit-quickcheck-guava`, containing generators for [Guava](https://code.google.com/p/guava-libraries/) types.